 #88 on our Deployment Bucket List was to ‘Spend the Day in Mobile, Alabama’.
-After an extensive Pinterest search on things to do in Mobile I had a short list of places for us to visit.
-We left home around 9:30 in the morning and didn’t make it back till nearly midnight!
+So, after a quick Pinterest search of things to do in Mobile, I had a few ideas.
+We left home at 9:30 in the morning and didn’t make it back until nearly midnight.

 5 Fun Things to Do in Mobile, Alabama

-I was unsure of how my kids would react to the battleship.
-After all, they are typical girly-girls.
-They aren’t into guns, war, battleships and other ‘boy’ stuff.
-However, that worry flew right out the window as soon as they laid eyes on that gigantic boat.
+I wasn’t sure if my girls would like the battleship.
+After all, they are typical girly girls and guns, wars, and battleships are for boys.
+But that notion flew right out the window as soon as they laid eyes on that gigantic boat.
 They LOVED it!

-Technically, this could be included in number 1, since it’s at the same park as the USS Alabama, but it was so cool that I figured it deserves a number all its own!
-The kids enjoyed the USS Drum as much as they did battleship.
+Technically, this could be included in number 1, since it’s at the same park as the USS Alabama, but it was so cool that I figured it deserves a mention of its own!
+The girls enjoyed the USS Drum as much as the battleship.

-We walked through the entire craft, as the kids pressed buttons and pretended to drive the submarine.
-We read the informational signs posted throughout the ship and learned a lot about life under the sea.
+We walked through the entire sub, as the kids pressed buttons and pretended to be the captain.
+We read the informational plaques and learned a lot about life under the sea.
 The kids were very interested in the tight living quarters and even tested out the beds in the ‘dorms’.

 Commissioned in 1941, the USS Drum is the oldest American submarine open to the public.
-It’s insignia was drawn by Walt Disney, himself and the Drum is credited with sinking 15 Japanese ships during WWII.
+Its insignia was drawn by Walt Disney and the Drum is credited with sinking 15 Japanese ships during WWII.

-If you’re at Memorial Battleship Park, make sure you walk through the submarine.
+If you’re at Memorial Battleship Park, make sure to walk through the submarine.
 You don’t want to miss it!

 The Moon Pie General Store and its soda fountain was a huge hit with my girls.
 We had a little bit of time to kill and just happened to wander in.

-This store is 6000 square feet of Moon Pie merchandise: Moon Pies of every flavor, unique gifts, old-timey candy, and a quirky selection of bottled sodas.
-I had no idea they made salted caramel or strawberry Moon Pies.
+This store is 6000 square feet of Moon Pie merchandise: a quirky selection of bottled sodas, unique gifts, old-timey candy, and Moon Pies of every flavor.
 There are so many flavors I never even knew existed!

 In the store, there is an old-fashioned soda fountain that serves ice cream, milkshakes, and diner-style food.
-According to the kids, the ice cream was delicious.
-I just wish we would have had enough time to order ‘real’ food, because it all smelled wonderful.
+And it was delicious!

-Unbeknownst to us at the time, our trip to Mobile was during Mardi Gras season.
+Unbeknownst to me when I planned our trip, Mobile was celebrating Mardi Gras.
 We were lucky enough to be there on the same day as the Daughters of Neptune parade.
-After a quick Google search to make sure the parade was family-friendly (it was!), we were off to stake out a good spot on the parade route.
+After making sure the parade was family-friendly (it is!), we were off to stake out a good spot on the parade route.